MicrosoftDocs/globalization/globalization/localization/localize-software.md

 - What is taught at each grade level might vary, or the same subject might be taught differently.
 - The list of mandatory and optional subjects can vary by country or region.

-Some common issues are discussed in th following sections.
+Some common issues are discussed in the following sections.

 ### Avoiding cultural confusion or impropriety